bjlkeng/bjlkeng.github.io/source/posts/hyperbolic-geometry-and-poincare-embeddings.rst

 Equation 12 is a bit more complicated than on the hyperboloid but nothing that's not easily computable using standard functions.

-A hyperbolic circle, a set of points at a constant radius from from a center point, is in general any Euclidean circle completely contained within the unit circle.
+A hyperbolic circle defined as a set of points at a constant radius from a center point, is in general any Euclidean circle completely contained within the unit circle.
 However, the unintuitive part is that the center point is not in general the normal Euclidean center, but rather something asymmetrical.